raffaeldutra/docker-terraform/readme.md

 * Terraform binary installation
 * Creates a volume called "state".
 This volume is mapped to /state on the container
 * All files/directories created will be in the /state folder.
-It's necessary to maintain the "infrastructure state" for Terrraform knows what to do in your infrastructure and it should/must be your source control management.
+It's necessary to maintain the "infrastructure state" for Terrraform knows what to do in your infrastructure and it should/must be in your source control management.
 * You need to pass your folder containing the infrastructure's definition, in my example below it is my current directory `$(pwd)`.

 ## How to build this image?